MijkeJetten/ELIXIR-ELITMa/pages/modules/02-data-management/00-dm-start.md

 Start with the reason for developing the strategy.

-In Chapter 1, you will look at why a Node data management strategy can be useful and what you want it to help your Node achieve.
+In Chapter 1, you will look at why a Node data management strategy can be useful and what you want the strategy to help your Node achieve.